Outpatient Treatment Center

 These centers are an excellent option for those who know they need help for drug abuse or alcoholism but are unable to stop working or attending school to get it.

-Programs for outpatient treatment do vary but basically they provide assistance a few times a week for a limited amount of hours.
-Outpatient treatment centers provide a level of flexibility that many individuals require, but its effectiveness can be limited, especially for those who need medical as well as psychological recovery services—the National Institute on Drug Abuse (NIDA) notes that some low-intensity outpatient programs don't offer much more than drug education.2
+Programs for outpatient treatment do vary but essentially provide assistance a few times a week for a limited amount of hours.1 Outpatient treatment centers provide a level of flexibility that many individuals require, but its effectiveness can be limited, especially for those who need medical as well as psychological recovery services—the National Institute on Drug Abuse (NIDA) notes that some low-intensity outpatient programs don't offer much more than drug education.2

 Benefits of Outpatient Treatment

-Outpatient treatment is is appropriate for those whose condition is sufficiently stable, whose symptoms are mild, and are willing to participate in the treatment plan.
+Outpatient treatment is appropriate for those whose condition is sufficiently stable, whose symptoms are mild, and are willing to participate in the treatment plan.1

 With that in mind, there are many potential benefits to seeking treatment on an outpatient basis.

-For one, outpatient treatment can be delivered through various settings:
+For one, outpatient treatment can be delivered through various settings:3,7

-Additionally, the daily schedule can be adjusted in many outpatient programs to allow sufficient time for school and/or work commitments.
+Additionally, the daily schedule can be adjusted in many outpatient programs to allow sufficient time for school and/or work commitments.3

 It should be emphasized that it is of utmost importance to first receive a thorough evaluation and detailed examination of your specific drug abuse issues from someone qualified to make the recommendation for outpatient treatment.